Real Estate Legal & Tax Consultancy in Turkey for Foreign Property Owners (2025 Guide)

 7) What about annual property tax and deadlines?

 Annual municipal property tax (typically 0.1–0.2% for residential), payable in two installments (May/November).
+Practice may vary — verify current rates before estimating obligations.
 Keep DASK (earthquake insurance) active yearly to keep utilities valid.

 8) How are rental income taxes handled for non-residents?